BrandnerKasper/FusionEngine/README.md

 ![neural](files/NeuralRenderer.svg)

 The ASCII string is first transformed into a 2-dim tensor grid and further processed through a one hot encoding.
-Meaning every character representation (snake, wall, pellet, ground) gets its own layer.
+Meaning every character representation (snake, wall, pellet, ground) gets its own 2D layer, increasing the tensor from 32 x 32 x 1 to 32 x 32 x 4.
 This input is then given to our very simple neural network (a simple CNN atm. since we only need to learn a simple character to color mapping) and produces our neural buffer, containing an RGB frame.